 Voice search is being used to find immediate on-the-go answers.
 Due to the popularity of voice-based mediums like Siri, Cortana, Alexa, and Google Home; the environment of SEO is changing drastically.
-One in every six Americans now own a Smart Speaker with 72% of owners stating their device has become part of their daily routine.
+One in every six Americans now owns a Smart Speaker with 72% of owners stating their device has become part of their daily routine.
 At least 40% of adults now use voice search once per day.
 In 2017, Voice commerce was a $1.8 billion retail segment in the US ($200 million in the U.K.) depicting how influential voice-based search has become.

 Google’s Hummingbird update has made semantic search an integral part of the search engine experience.
 The update allows the search engine to understand inference within a query.
 The intention behind a query is now just as important as the specificity surrounding it.
-For example, previously typing “today’s weather” into Google may not have provided you with weather in your current location but rather weather channels for any location on the planet.
+For example, previously typing “today’s weather” into Google may not have provided you with the weather in your current location but rather weather channels for any location on the planet.
 You would have had to place your location within your search, for example, “weather in Miami today” to get the result for your specific locale.
 With the new update, Google already understands you are inquiring about the weather in your current location, you don’t need to add that into your query.

 The update promotes voice-based searches because inferences are also found in normal speech patterns.
 As we talk, we don’t define our location or current standing, because the meaning is implied.
 In order to improve search abilities, Google’s AI read over 2,865 romance novels.
 Utilizing both aspects together, Google is more likely to provide specific search results that cater to answering a user’s questions.
 Considering the more conversational tone, it would benefit all webmasters and SEO professionals to relook at the language on their websites and ensure it fulfills the user’s intent.